Topology mediated organization of E.coli chromosome in fast growth conditions: Acknowledgements

 \section{Acknowledgements}

 Authors acknowledge useful discussions with Arieh Zaritsky, Conrad Woldringh, Tejal Agarwal and Suckjoon Jun.
 A.C., with DST-SERB identification SQUID-1973-AC-4067, acknowledges funding by DST-India, project MTR/2019/000078 and CRG/2021/007824.
-A.C also acknowledges discussions in meetings organized by ICTS, Bangalore.
+A.C also acknowledges discussions in meetings organized by ICTS, Bangalore and use of the computing facilities by PARAM-BRAHMA.
+We acknowledge the support from women in STEM fellowship from DST and IUSSTF which enabled Tejal Agarwal to visit Suckjoon Jun group.
+The authors thank the anonymous referees for their detailed comments, which helped in the significant improvement of the paper.